Tone Vale Hospital: Associated institution

 Following the arrival of psychiatrist Dr M F Bethell in the 1950s, Tone Vale and the Somerset Educational Authority cooperated in establishing Merrifield Children's Unit in the hospital's grounds.
 Under the control of Dr Bethell and his chief nurse Donald Mackey, the unit allowed children and adolescents to be treated without the need to place them on a ward in the main hospital building.

 In literature

 Tone Vale Hospital is celebrated in the book The Tone Vale Story: A Century of Care, edited by David Hinton and Fred Clarke.
 A less favourable view of the institution is given by Joyce Passmore in her memoir The Light in My Mind.
 Margaret Sparshott's poem 'Tone Vale Hospital' is included in her published anthology A Matter of Identity.

 Current status

-Many of the Tone Vale Hospital buildings have been demolished, but those with Grade II Listed status, including the Church of St Luke (the hospital chapel), have been preserved and incorporated into the new village of Cotford St Luke.
+Many of the Tone Vale Hospital buildings have been demolished, but some have been preserved and incorporated into the new village of Cotford St Luke, which has developed since the late 1990s.
+The hospital chapel — the Church of Saint Luke — is a Grade II listed building.